Bearded Collie

 Major concerns: Hip dysplasia, Addison’s disease

-Minor concerns: Allergies, eye problems
+Minor concerns: Allergies, eye conditions

 Occasionally seen: Hypothyroidism

-Life span: 12–14 years
+Life expectancy: 12–14 years

 Latest Articles